J3rry320/markdown-parser-react/README.md

 ## Usage

-To use Markdownie, simply import the `Markdown` component and pass it the Markdown text you want to render:
+To use Markdownie, import the `Markdown` component and pass the Markdown text you want to render: